dragonfly-science/dragonfly-website/content/news/2016-07-25-phil-sabbatical.md

 His Marsden project is using size-based models to research the combined effects of fishing and climate change on fished ecosystems around the world.
 The models simplify a marine ecosystem, using the size of the fish to work out who is eating who.

-“I’m excited about it.
+“I'm excited about it.
 Ken Anderson is a specialist in this type of modelling” Phil says.

 When they were first proposed, the size-based models were only used to study theoretical questions, such as the theoretical consequences of fishing an ecosystem.
 More recently, there has been a push to use them in real situations.